willcodyanderson/n01046945.github.io/README.md

 Kevin in charge of data storage for the project.
 Data stored in an external database.

+Our team “Arrested Developers” agree that the Speech Buddy project is a group involvement, using every member’s own ideas and knowledge throughout the entire duration of the build.

 Any uses made within it of the works of any other author, in any form (ideas, equations, figures, texts, tables, programs), are properly acknowledged at the point of use.
-A list of the references used is included.
+Any outside knowledge we used for the creation of the project, will be cited down in the references at the bottom of the TR.
+We acknowledge any work used that does not belong to us and respect their proper ownership.

-It is mandatory that all sources of information be acknowledged in the SRS.
+It is mandatory that all sources of information be acknowledged in the TR.
-Plagiarism is unethical and a candidate suspected of plagiarizing may be referred to the Complaints Committee.
+Plagiarism is unethical, irresponsible and criminal.

 Proposal
 ========